Willard Van Dyke

 1906-1986

-Van Dyke was an integral part of the evolution of both still photography and filmmaking.
-In 1932, he hosted the founding meeting of f.64, a group of photographers connected by a common belief in the superiority of “straight,” unmanipulated photography over the pictorialist fashion of the day. f.64 members, including Edward Weston and Ansel Adams, used large cameras to make long exposures through small apertures (hence the name “f.64”), producing negatives of great detail and clarity.
-Van Dyke authored much of the group’s philosophy, coining the phrase “pure photography.”
+Van Dyke was an integral part of the development of both still photography and documentary filmmaking as an artistic practice.
+In 1932, he hosted the founding meeting of Group f.64 in his Oakland loft, attended by a group of photographers connected by a common belief in the superiority of “straight,” unmanipulated photography over the pictorialist fashion of the day.
+Group f.64 members included Edward Weston, Imogen Cunningham, and Ansel Adams, all using large format cameras to make photographs exhibiting extreme sharpness.
+Their images were made with small lens apertures, hence the name f.
+64, producing negatives of great detail and clarity, and then contact printed

-In 1938, Van Dyke moved into filmmaking.
+In 1938, believing that motion pictures brought about more immediate social change, Van Dyke exclusively moved into filmmaking.
 He was a cameraman on Pare Lorentz’s The River.
-Van Dyke and Ralph Steiner, through their collaboration on the film The City, earned a reputation as the fathers of documentary filmmaking.
+Willard Van Dyke and Ralph Steiner, through their collaboration on the film The City, earned a reputation as the fathers of documentary filmmaking.
 Van Dyke directed the film department at New York’s MoMA for nine years.
-In 1977 he returned to still photography, working in color for the first time.
+In 1977, he returned to still photography, working in color for the first time.

 Willard Van Dyke is a rare example of an artist who ascends to the top of two fields.
 Scheinbaum and Russek are proud of their long-standing association with him and his work.